Clara-Jumi Kang, Germany/South Korea – Gold Medalist

 Antal Zalai was born into a musical family in Budapest, began to play the violin at the age of five, and won his first competition three years later.
 Recognized as a child prodigy, at age eleven Antal performed Mozart’s Violin Concerto in A major with the Franz Liszt Chamber Orchestra.

-He received his initial musical training in Budapest from László Dénes (one of the most prestigious Hungarian violin pedagogues whose methodology publications were praised by Menuhin among others), Péter Komlós (1st violinist of the Bartók Quartet), furthering his violin studies under Pinchas Zukerman at the Manhattan School of Music and Kati Sebestyén at the Royal Conservatory of Brussels, winning the “Lecrinier” and “Darche” prizes upon graduation.
+He received his initial musical training in Budapest from László Dénes, Péter Komlós (1st violinist of the Bartók Quartet), and furthered his violin studies under Pinchas Zukerman at the Manhattan School of Music and Kati Sebestyén at the Royal Conservatory of Brussels, winning the “Lecrinier” and “Darche” prizes upon graduation.

 At age 15, Antal performed the Bartók Violin Concerto No. 1 at Lord Yehudi Menuhin’s 80th anniversary tribute, after which Menuhin called him “one of the most wonderful young violinists I have ever heard.”
 He was also invited to play for Leopold Auer’s anniversary tribute recital at the St. Petersburg Academic Philharmonia, for Prince Charles as a recipient of the Sir George Solti Foundation Scholarship at Kensington Palace in London, and at the Chi Mei Museum in Taiwan, playing the 1722 “ex-Mischa Elman” Stradivarius from the Museum’s collection.